slackhq/keeper/docs/index.md

 apply plugin: "com.android.application" // <- Keeper only works with com.android.application!
 apply plugin: "com.slack.keeper"
 ```

+Note that Keeper _must_ be applied after the Android gradle plugin.

 Optional configuration options can be found on the [Configuration page](configuration.md).